FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 Pros
 1. You own the device, which means nobody else can manipulate it unless they have physical access to it
-2. You can buy hard drives for cheap
+2. You can buy hard drives for cheap nowadays

+Cons
+1. If your only physical backup is compromised(breaks, stolen, etc.), you're screwed
+2.